ABolodurin/SocialMedia/README.md

   SocialMedia
 </h1>

-## This project implements some features for modern social media API's
+## This project implements some features for modern social media APIs

 ## Stack